 Mark Isaacs is a writer, a community worker, a campaigner for social justice, and an author.
-He assists the oppressed, the persecuted and the marginalised to tell their stories.
 He uses his writing, his photography and other styles of media to motivate people to be the change they want to see in the world.

 His first book, The Undesirables: Inside Nauru (Hardie Grant, 2014), is an account of his work with asylum seekers in Nauru, one of Australia’s notorious offshore detention centres.
 His second book, Nauru Burning (Editia, 2016), follows up The Undesirables with an investigative report on human rights abuses on Nauru.